syncthing/syncthing/users/ignoring.rst

 .. note::
   Please note that directory patterns ending with a slash ``some/directory/`` matches the content of the directory, but not the directory itself.
-If you want the pattern to match the director and it's content, make sure it does not have a ``/`` at the end of the pattern.
+If you want the pattern to match the directory and its content, make sure it does not have a ``/`` at the end of the pattern.

 Effects on "In Sync" Status